cmtl-ml-instruments/notebooks/connor-sasveld/week-02.md

 **What didn't:**

 I could always do more exploring.
 I still think we could find a way to add an interesting "extra dimension" to our concept, but it is hard to think of something that would naturally integrate into the instrument while still offering a whole new way to interact with the synthesizer.
+I had a difficult time finding papers or ideas that reached out of the scope of our current ideas that could fit seamlessly with the idea of a controlling a synth through moving our instrument through space.

 ## Next week